philzook58/philzook58.github.io/_posts/2023-05-08-egraph-ground-rewrite.md

 The very evocative pictures are also actually crucial for getting users on board.

 ![](/assets/egraphs.svg)

+Egraphs have their own intuition, they can be viewed as foundational and not necessarily subservient to terms.

+The egraph world has the notion of e-matching, which I haven't at all touched in this post.
+This exact notion of ematching is not so obvious I think from the completion perspective.
+That a completed rewrite system defines a set of terms that you should search over isn't so obvious.
+I don't know how to map [relational ematching](https://arxiv.org/abs/2108.02290) back over to completion (yet).

 # Related Work
 - Term rewriting and all that.